 If holding a lower standard for oneself compared to others is hypocrisy, then I will call holding a higher standard for oneself compared to others “hypercrisy”.

-So yea, I won’t say I’m as noble and extreme as the guy in the clip, but it is true that I put everyone else’s happiness before mine.
+So yea, I won’t say I’m noble and extreme as the guy in the clip, but it is true that I somehow involuntarily put everyone else’s happiness before mine.

-I hope to be in the practice of hypercrisy, where it is normal for people to treat me worse than how I treat them, and when people treat me in the same manner, that’s like flowers from heaven.
+I hope to be content in my practice of hypercrisy, where it is normal for people to treat me worse than how I treat them, and when people treat me in the same manner, that’s like flowers from heaven.

 I know some people would admire the guy in the film a lot.
 I actually don’t.